China’s population grows marginally to 1.412 billion, may begin to decline by 2022: Census | Business

 Last month, the NBS denied the Financial Times story that the population of the world's second-largest economy fell last year, which would have been the first decline since 1961.

-Chinese demographers said that the 7th national population census results revealing that China's population is not just declining but also its demographic structure is deteriorating with a growing aging population, will serve as an important reference for China's population and economic policy adjustment as well as plans to put off retirement, which may come in the next year or two, a report in the state-run Global Times said on Tuesday.
+Chinese demographers said that the 7th national population census results revealing that China's population is not just declining but also its demographic structure is deteriorating with a growing aging population, will serve as an important reference for China's population and economic policy adjustment as well as plans to put off retirement, which may come in the next year or two, a report in the state-run Global Times, a CPC-run newspaper, said on Tuesday.

 They said that although China reported population growth in 2020, the general declining trend was inevitable.
-China's population is likely to start to decline as early as 2022, said the Global Times, a CPC-run newspaper.
+China's population is likely to start to decline as early as 2022, it said.

 In view of the declining population, China stopped the one-child policy in 2016 and allowed two children, but it has had very limited impact to halt the declining trend as few people came forward to have a second child.